-We want you to get real-life, hands-on experience so that, when the time comes, you are fully prepared to take on the role of a pharmacist.
-That’s why our placements are such a crucial part of our programme, and why they begin in the very first week of our programme.
+We want you to get real-life, hands-on experience so that you are fully prepared to take on the role of a pharmacist.
+That's why our placements are such a crucial part of our MPharm programme.

-During your four years, you’ll find yourself in all the major health settings including community pharmacy, hospital pharmacy and primary care (GP practices).
+During your four years, you’ll find yourself in all the major health settings including community pharmacy, hospital pharmacy and in primary care GP practices.
 You’ll meet a whole range of patients with a diverse spectrum of health conditions and you’ll work alongside healthcare practitioners to support patients and maximise the effect of their medicines.